 JAA is based on training, experience, and demonstrated competence for specific job classes and stages of conservation practices, including investigation/planning, design, and construction/application.

-- The employee’s supervisor concurs with the JAA assignment, as appropriate.
+- The supervisor must concur with the delegation.

 Frequently Asked Questions